docxology/ultralink-docx/docs/README.md

 3. **Structured**: Documentation follows a consistent structure.
 4. **Updated**: Documentation is kept in sync with the codebase.
 5. **Accessible**: Documentation is accessible to both beginners and advanced users.
-6. **Visual**: Complex concepts are illustrated with diagrams where helpful.
+6. **Visual**: Complex concepts are illustrated with Mermaid diagrams for consistency.

 ## Building the Documentation